jo2lxq/wafl/WAFL-LLM/README.md

 ## Target LLM Task as an Example: Dialogue State Tracking

+There can be many tasks handled by LLMs, but we focus on dialog state tracking as an example.
-A task-oriented dialogue system has to understand what the user wants.
-To do this, it converts each user utterance into a structured record called a **belief state**.
+Assume a task-oriented dialogue system that has to understand what the user wants.
+It converts each user utterance into a structured record called a **belief state**.
 The belief state is a set of slots and values.
 For example, if the user says "I need a cheap hotel in the north for two people", the belief state becomes the following JSON object.